Skip to main content

 Practices Served

-MedPrecision clients across the state of New York
+MedPrecision clients across the state of New York (MedPrecision client data, 2024).

 The New York Billing Landscape

 New York has one of the most complex Medicaid systems in the country, with over 7 million enrollees in managed care plans including Healthfirst, Fidelis Care (Centene), Emblem Health, MetroPlus, Affinity Health Plan, and dozens of regional plans.
 The state's Essential Plan provides coverage for residents who don't qualify for Medicaid but can't afford marketplace plans, adding another layer of billing complexity.
 The commercial market is led by Empire BlueCross BlueShield (Anthem), UnitedHealthcare, Aetna, Cigna, and Oscar Health.
 New York's prompt pay law requires clean claims to be paid within 30 days for electronic and 45 days for paper submissions, with interest penalties at the greater of 12% annually or the federal funds rate plus 4%.
 The state's surprise billing law (enacted in 2015, before the federal NSA) established an independent dispute resolution process.
 New York City practices operate in one of the most competitive, high-overhead markets in the nation, with NYU Langone, Mount Sinai, NewYork-Presbyterian, and Northwell Health shaping contracting dynamics.
 Upstate New York is markedly different — Rochester, Buffalo, and Syracuse have regional health systems and lower reimbursement rates, while rural communities face provider shortages.
-New York mandates telehealth parity and has some of the most comprehensive behavioral health parity requirements in the nation.
+New York mandates telehealth parity and has some of the most full behavioral health parity requirements in the nation.

 Who We Serve in New York